 You now have two options for ordering Rainbow Ranger Broiler chicks.
 The RRBS's are geared for those customers that want to pick up their orders of chicks or combine them with layers for a combined shipping rate.
+Sorry, but we cannot combine the Rainbow Rangers with the Black or Gray Rangers.
 If you are looking for larger orders or would like to take advantage of free shipping, please order the FRRBS’s.

 Read about the difference

 between our Rainbow, Gray, and Black Ranger Broilers.

 Rainbow Ranger Broiler Chickens are a great alternative to our fast-growing White Cornish Cross Broilers and slow-growing heritage breeds.
 These meat chickens were developed by the French, grow at a moderate rate and are more active.
 They are well suited as free-ranging, foraging, pasture raised broilers, making them ideal for your backyard or homestead.

 Our assortment of Rainbow Rangers will consist a hatchery choice mix of colors, including the Redbro and Tricolor.
 The Redbro have dark red feathers on the body with a black tail.
 The tricolor is a mix of gold, black, gray and red feathers with a black tail.
 Rainbow Rangers have yellow shanks, beaks, and skin.
 Chicks will be various colors at hatch.
 Customers have reported average live weights of 5-6 pounds at processing time of 9-11 weeks.

 Brood your Ranger Broilers for 3-4 weeks, starting at 95 degrees, decreasing by 5 degrees each week.
 At that point, they will be fully feathered out and ready for your pasture.